bradjones1/cdn/README.txt

 A: Yes.

 Q: Why are JavaScript files not being served from the CDN?
-A: The answer can be found at admin/config/development/cdn/other.
+A: The answer can be found at "admin/config/development/cdn/other".

 Q: Why are CSS files not being served from the CDN?
 A: This may be caused by your theme: http://drupal.org/node/1061588.

+Q: Does this module only work with Apache or also with nginx, lighttpd, etc.?
+A: This module only affects HTML, so it doesn't matter which web server you use!

+Q: What does the config.xml file of the CDN module do?
+A: Nothing.
+It only serves as a sample for using File Conveyor.
+It's used for nothing and can safely be deleted.

 No cookies should be sent to the CDN